d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 ```

-Now we visualize the position values for 4 dimensions.
-As can be seen, the 4th dimension has the same frequency as the 5th but with different offset.
+Now we test the `PositionalEncoding` with a toy model for 4 dimensions.
+As we can see, the 4th dimension has the same frequency as the 5th but with different offset.
 The 5th and 6th dimension have a lower frequency.

 ```{.python .input  n=11}
 pe = PositionalEncoding(20, 0)